MCKevmeister/MCKevmeister.github.io/_protected/2022-3-18-Behaviour Driven Development.md

 whereby all BDD tests are stored in a single repository.
 It may be best for this example to store the integration feature tests in a separate repository, while storing all the feature tests for a single module in the repository with the code.(Rahman & Gao, 2015)

+## Workflow

+To resolve some complexity around the BDD workflow with TDD, Jessica Mauerhan has created the image attached with this post.
+She presented what she calls the double loop workflow, which shows the flow of Behaviour Tests to Unit Tests and when to run them during development.
+The workflow

 ## References